 - What are your customer groups and what traits do they possess?

-- What do customers appreciate about your organization and/or what makes a loyal customer?
+- Can you provide a quick list of what your customers appreciate about your organization and/or what makes a loyal customer?

-- What are the top 5 digital pain points for your customers?
+- Do you know of the top 5 customer digital pain points?

 - Are the findings from your last exercise completely implemented?

 Unable to answer all of these questions?
 It could be time to refresh your journey map or start creating one.